-A No. The Pienza development has gained approval for extra height.
+A No. The Pienza development has gained its approval for the extra height prior to the current plans being developed by Coles..

 Coles is proposing additional height based on the shifting of the bulk of the building to the North to improve the sunlight on the proposed plaza.
 We have talked to the Pienza team but not yet given them details of what we are proposing.